chenglong92/chenglong92.github.io/_pages/about.md

   - /about.html
 ---

 I am a research associate in the heterogeneous programming group at 2012 Labs of Huawei Technologies.
 My research here is about mixed-precision numerical computation and application.
 The focus is on the numerical stability and convergence analysis of mixed-precision numerical linear algebraic(NLA) algorithms.
-The robust numerical algorithms are developed according to the analysis results.
-It is of significance when related to the application of half-precision(fp16) acceleration units like CUBE in Huawei DaVinCi Architecture as well as tensor cores in GPU-related architectures in scientific computing and high-performance computing.
+It is beneficial to improve the robustness of low-precision algorithms, particularly for the efficient half precision arithmetics.
+The half-precision arithmetics and domain-specific architectures(DSA) are thought to be one of the most promising routines of magically accelerating exascale super-computing applications like weather forecasting and turbulence simulation in a 'green' way.
+My current research work is on:

+   * Mixed-precision numerical algorithms for dense linear system of equations on CPU-NPU(Neural-network Processing Units) heterogeneous architecture;
+   * Mixed-precision numerical algorithms for sparse linear system of equations for unstructured grid in high-order CFD(computational fluid dynamics);
+   * Application of dense mixed-precision numerical algorithms in boundary element method(BEM) for acoustics and electromagnetics.

 A data-driven personal website
 ======